-WSSC Asset Management Program
+WSSC Water Asset Management Program

-To address WSSC's Strategic Priorities, to Optimize Infrastructure and Spend Customer Dollars Wisely, the objective of the Asset Management Program (AMP) is to identify infrastructure needs and investment strategies for the next 30 years, or more, and develop and implement an asset management framework for optimal investment decision making.
+To address WSSC Water's Strategic Priorities, in particular those to Optimize Infrastructure and Spend Customer Dollars Wisely, the objective of the AMP is to identify infrastructure needs and investment strategies for the next 30 years, or more, and develop and implement an asset management framework for optimal investment decision making.
 A key task is to identify the existing and future capacity, regulatory, and rehabilitation/repair/replacement requirements for the next 30 years.
-The AMP provides input to the Commission's multi-year financial forecasting and develops and refines a 30-year capital investment projection based on the following requirements: regulatory, capacity, maintenance, rehabilitation/replacement, process control, energy conservation, efficiency and reliability.
+The AMP provides input to WSSC Water's multi-year financial forecasting and develops and refines a 30-year capital investment projection based on the following requirements: regulatory, capacity, maintenance, rehabilitation/replacement, process control, energy conservation, efficiency, and reliability.